 - Assistant Community Director

-The Assistant Community Director (ACD) position is a part-time, live-in graduate assistantship within REHS.
+he Assistant Community Director (ACD) position is a part-time, live-in graduate assistantship within REHS.
 The ACD role provides many skill building opportunities and experiences in supervision, student leadership advising, crisis response, conduct process facilitation, and curriculum implementation.
 This position partners with a diverse group of students, staff, and faculty to develop an environment that promotes the mission of the university.
 ACDs are directly responsible for the training, supervision, and evaluation of student staff members.
 ACDs work with Community Directors (CDs) to create safe, inclusive, and educational communities that encourage and foster student success and development.
 ACDs are required to live in an assigned apartment on campus.
 This is a half–time graduate assistantship position which requires 20 hours a week and will include weekend and evening hours.
-Click here for a complete job description
+Click here for a complete job description.
+Click here to watch a panel discussion on what it is like to be an Assistant Community Director.

 - Communications Graduate Assistant

-The Communications Graduate Assistant (GA) is a half-time position that supports the Assistant Director of Communications with a variety of functions for REHS in reaching the goal of providing a safe, inclusive and sustainable living-learning community focused on student success.
-The workweek is approximately 20 hours per week with occasional nights and weekends.
-Candidates should have a love for communications and event management, provide outstanding customer service, be an enthusiastic professional, and be able to build relationships with internal and external customers.
-Additionally, this person should be forward-thinking and offer innovative suggestions to increase a positive brand experience for our on-campus residents.
-Click here for a complete job description
+The Communications Graduate Assistant (GA) is a half-time position that assists the Residence Education and Housing Services (REHS) Communications and Marketing team in promoting the on-campus living experience.
+The work week is approximately 20 hours per week with occasional nights and weekends.
+The successful candidate will be an experienced, take-charge individual with ability to manage student brand ambassadors and logistics in support of a busy marketing and communications environment.
+Must be able to anticipate project needs, discern work priorities, meet deadlines with little supervision and be willing to work occasional evenings and weekends.
+Candidates should have a love for event management, provide outstanding customer service and engagement, be an enthusiastic professional, have experience with social media management and be able to build relationships with internal and external customers.
+Additionally, this person should be forward-thinking and offer innovative suggestions to promote a positive experience for our on-campus residents.
+Click here for a complete job description.

 - Diversity and Inclusion Graduate Assistant

-The Graduate Assistant (GA) for Diversity and Inclusion (D&I) is a half-time assistantship within REHS, reporting to the Associate Director of Diversity & Inclusion.
-This position has primary responsibility in overseeing the development and success of the Neighborhood Black and LGBTQA+ Caucuses through intentional advisor development and leadership opportunities.
-The GA will also be responsible researching and designing training curriculums on diversity and inclusion.
+The Graduate Assistant (GA) for Diversity and Inclusion (D&I) is a half-time assistant within REHS, reporting to the Associate Director for Diversity, Equity & Inclusion.
+This position has primary responsibility in overseeing the development and success of the Neighborhood Black and LGBTQA+ Caucuses through intentional advisor development and leadership opportunities; the GA directly advises the Chief Diversity and Inclusion Officer of the Residence Halls Association (RHA).
+The GA will also be responsible for researching and designing training curriculums on diversity and inclusion for student employees.
 The GA for D&I will provide support in facilitating focus groups, analyzing data, training staff, creating summaries/reports of current and previous data, and other human resources functions as assigned.
-Click here for a complete job description
+Click here for a complete job description.

 - Outreach Graduate Assistant